Kirishima Tetsuo

-Upon his promotion to ōzeki in May 2023, Kirishima changed his ring name from Kiribayama, adopting the ring name of his then-stablemaster Michinoku (former ōzeki Kirishima).
+Upon his first promotion to ōzeki in May 2023, Kirishima changed his ring name from Kiribayama, adopting the ring name of his then-stablemaster Michinoku (former ōzeki Kirishima).

 Early life

 Lkhagvasuren was born into a nomadic community in Dornod Province, near the border between China and Russia.
 His name is a reference to his grandfather, Yatamsuren, who was a renowned bökh wrestler.
 His father was in charge of a vast herd of sheep, and from a young age, Lkhagvasuren rode horses to help his father at work, which strengthened his legs and waist – an advantage for sumo.
 He eventually moved to Ulaanbaatar and began practicing judo and bökh in a club, where he was joined later by future Yokozuna Hōshōryū.
 In 2014, he was invited by an acquaintance along with four other Mongolians to Japan to try out sumo at Michinoku stable with no previous experience of the sport.
 At that time, he was over tall, but weighed less than 70 kg.
 Michinoku stablemaster, former ōzeki Kirishima, thought Lkhagvasuren was the best of the five, but was reluctant at first to take on a foreign recruit.
 The stable had not had a foreigner since Hakuba was forced to retire over match-fixing allegations in 2011.
 He eventually relented after Lkhagvasuren committed to staying in Japan, and let him take the new recruits examination in February 2015.
 As he entered his stable, his slight stature drew a comment from a wakaimonogashira in his stable, who commented that he would be too thin to hold his own in sumo.

 Lkhagvasuren received the shikona, or ring name, Kiribayama (霧馬山) to evoke his master, with the kanji 霧 derived from his former wrestling name, Kirishima (霧島), his nomadic past with the kanji 馬, for 'horse', and finally the kanji 山 to evoke yokozuna Futabayama, a great wrestler who belonged to the same ichimon, or clan, as his stable.